 An accidental in the staff maintains its effect until the end of the word, unless cancelled by another accidental (when an accidental that pertains to a given word that continues onto a following line is required, it will normally be repeated on that following line).
 Accidentals above the staff are editorial; those contained in square brackets are optional.
 Such editorial accidentals apply only to single notes, not to whole words.
 An accidental, whether alone or acting as a key-signature, affects only the octave in which it appears.
 (A small number of melodies use B-flat in the lower octave, but B-natural in the higher octave.)

 Users of modern chant editions will be familiar with the custos or guide that indicates the first pitch of each subsequent line of chant.
-Sarum sources generally–and this edition–omit the custos.
+Sarum sources frequently–and this edition–omit the custos.

 In the sources liquescent neumes normally represent voiced consonsants that appear at the end of syllables.
-In the edition all liquescent neumes have been represented with smaller note heads even though the sources often omit the note head itself.
+In the edition all liquescent neumes have been represented with smaller note heads even though the sources usually omit the note-head itself.
 This draws into question the detail of the performance practice.
 Further, it should be understood that the notation of liquescent neumes is not consistent amongst the sources.
 Where one source may have a single note, another may have a liquescent, and another may have a neume of two pitches.
 The edition generally adopts the liquescent versions.